Copperminer02/UFOs/README.md

 ### Appplications

-  1.  ***index_html*** - controls html text, loads javascript results, and styles results from javascript and java data array.  *Click this to run applications.*
+  1.  ***index_html*** - controls html text, loads javascript results, and styles results from javascript and java data.  *Click this to run applications.*
   2.  ***static/css/style.css*** - controls bidy styling and link to **nasa.jpg** and assigns to jumbotron.
   3.  ***static/js/app.js*** - java script application that creates sightings table and enables sorting functionality.